Lower bounds for the spectral gap and an extension of the Bonnet-Myers theorem: Introduction and the main results

-In above theorem we allow the Ricci curvature to have a non-trivial negative part.
-In the case where the Ricci curvature is non-negative, then we allow $\rho $ to vanish on some subsets of $\M$.
+In the previous two theorems we allow the Ricci curvature to have a non-trivial negative part.
+We also allow the positive part of the Ricci curvature to vanish on some subsets of $\M$.
 The Bonnet-Myers theorem does not allow this since it requires $\rho (x) \ge \nu$ for some $\nu > 0$ and all $x \in \M$.
 The Bonnet-Myers theorem was extended by many authors.
-The literature on this subject is quite expensive and we mention only few papers which deal with conditions in the sprit of ours.
+The literature on this subject is quite extensive and we mention only few papers which deal with conditions in the sprit of ours.
 Ambrose \cite{Ambrose} and later Mastrolia, Rimoldi and Veronelli \cite{MRV} assume an integrability condition for the Ricci tensor along geodesics.
 We also refer to Cheeger, Gromov and Taylor \cite{CGT} where a quadratic lower bound for the Ricci curvature is assumed.
 Aubry \cite{aubry} proved that if

 for some $p > \frac{n}{2}$, then $\M$ has finite volume.
 Under a slightly different condition, he proved among other things, the compactness of the manifold and a diameter estimate.
 A related condition to \eqref{Aubry}, with the integral taken on balls, was already considered by Petersen and Sprouse \cite{Petersen-Sprouse} who also proved compactness and diameter estimates for $\M$.
 More recently, Rose \cite{Rose} proved that $\M$ has finite volume provided the $L^\infty$-condition